Tiromachelan/tetris-game/README.md

 This means that the integer saved in highscore.txt was deleted; just add an integer to that file and it should work again.

+You will see a lot of other exceptions in the terminal at times; just ignore them.

 Right arrow to move the piece right

 Left arrow to move the piece left